IEEE-PSH/hackpsh-web/README.md

 ```
 node
 ```
-You should get an output similar to _Welcome to Node.js v18.14.0._ but on your version.
+You should get an output similar to _Welcome to Node.js v18.14.0._ but for your version.

 2. Install pnpm
 * Visit [pnpm](https://pnpm.io/installation) for installation instructions or run this command in the terminal: